The Kandy to Ella train: Sri Lanka’s beautiful rail journey

 Why take the Kandy to Ella train?

 I love trains so when I was in Sri Lanka I obviously had to take the Kandy to Ella train.
-I was wondering whether it really was more spectacular than my experiences on the Oslo to Bergen train in Norway, the Dogu express through Turkey or the famous Belgrade to Bar train or the Arktika express from St Petersburg to Murmansk.
+I was wondering whether it really was more spectacular than my experiences on the Oslo to Bergen train in Norway, the Dogu express through Turkey, the famous Belgrade to Bar train or the Arktika express from St Petersburg to Murmansk.

 And yes, I can say that the Kandy to Ella train is indeed a journey of incredible beauty with green rolling hills, lush jungles, palm trees and endless tea plantations.

 Travelling by train in Sri Lanka is a wonderful experience.
 Not only for the beautiful scenery along the way on the Kandy to Ella train, but also because of the friendly people.
 There are good reasons that the Kandu to Ella train is so popular.

 Kandy: the cultural capital

 Kandy is the town where it all begins.
 Most people start their journey on the Kandy to Ella train from here.
 It is a UNESCO World Heritage Site that boasts a rich cultural and religious history.
 I must be honest that I wasn’t too impressed by Kandy, but it still makes a great place to stop for a day or two before starting jour journey on the Kandy to Ella train.

 Kandy is the second biggest city in Sri Lanka, but it feels more like a small colonial town.
 Despite its long history as the capital of several kingdoms, there are honestly not that much things to do in Kandy.
 It’s attraction lies in its relaxed atmosphere and its scenic location with Kandy lake and the surrounding hills and valleys.